 I have attended the Fall Mountain Retreat every year since 1999.
 What an amazing place to participate in recovery!
 Meetings, workshops, arts and crafts, & the surrounding mountains, tall pine trees, starry night sky and absolute quiet are so gorgeous and calming.
 The FMR is an important must in my recovery with my fellow travelers. -- A Very Happy Camper

-In 2014, I was six months into my recovery.
+In 2014, I was ten months into my recovery.
 I was attending meetings on a regular basis and coming to terms regarding being part of the ACA Community.
 I did not want to admit I was an Adult Child.
 I did not want to tell people, who I did not know and seemed kinda strange to me, about my feelings!
 They can all go to h-e-double hockey sticks!
 But at the same time I felt I have come home.
-I finally had a label for my condition.
+Finally, I had a label for my condition.

 At my home meeting, I saw on our literature table a bunch of blurred and slightly off set flyers for a retreat in the San Bernardino Mountains.
 I was gung-ho about the program, but no so much regarding everything else.
-Happy to be here, but afraid of the people, location, and all things they wanted to do!
+Happy to be here, but afraid of the people, location, and all things they wanted me to do!
 I picked up a flyer, went home and attempted to research, online, this retreat that purports to have been running 20 plus years.

 In short, I found nothing.
 This filled me with trepidation.
 But, when I reached out to my sponsor about it he said I should go.
 I then paid my monies and said h-e-double hockey sticks or high water I will be going.
 So, with my limited knowledge about the place I planned my packing and route there.

-On the day I left I left late, hit traffic in Los Angeles and in San Bernardino.
-By the time I got to the base of the mountain the sun was quickly falling behind the hills and it was getting dark quickly.
+On the day I left, I left late, hit traffic in Los Angeles and in San Bernardino.
+By the time I got to the base of the mountain the sun was quickly falling behind the hills and it was getting dark fast.
 I was really triggering now.
 I did not know where I was, I was out in the middle of nowhere, and it was getting difficult to see.
 Great way to kick off a retreat...

 At about 9:00PM I was at the top of the mountain and speeding past Angelus Oaks on the way to the camp.
-Unbeknownst to me, the GPS App on my phone will soon let me down.
+Unbeknownst to me, the GPS App on my phone would soon let me down.
 By the time I got onto the road to the camp it was pitch black all around me.
 My GPS told me that the camp entrance was 1.5 Miles ahead.
 When I got to the turn, the turn onto the camp road, all my car's headlights revealed to me was a bunch of pine trees.